All about Second Breakfast

 We have hosted events for the server ever since the first call to Elevenses on the day Crickhollow opened.
 Our best-known events revolve around music, but we have also hosted rallies, costume contests, plays, horse races, pub crawls, fish fries, trivia contests, scavenger hunts, and so much more.
 These special events are posted on the official forums, LOTRO Players, and LOTRO Artists.
 Within the kin our activities have included leveling groups, elven and dwarven roleplaying, deeding, material gathering runs, group instances, house tours, and all sorts of parties.

 Music has been important to this kinship since the beginning, from the jams at Elevenses to the bands that perform at Weatherstock.
 We hold several music events for the server every week and our two kin bands hold weekly concerts.
-Many Breakfasters are leaders or members in other bands that play around the game.
+Many Breakfasters are leaders or members in other bands that play here and on other servers.
 We welcome non-members to join our bands and participate in all of our server events.
 Second Breakfast founded Shirefest in 2014, Winterfest in 2015, and continues to hold smaller music festivals like Cerin Amroth Day and the Party in the Park throughout the year.